west0706/athena-workshop/labs/lab2.md

 ) STORED AS PARQUET LOCATION 's3://nyc-yellow-trips/parquet/';
 ```

 - Make sure you have Python 2.7, NodeJS and NPM installed on your machine.
-If not install from [here](https://nodejs.org/en/download/).
+If not install from [here](https://nodejs.org/en/download/) and [here](https://www.python.org/downloads/).

 - Set environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to your AWS key and secret.
 (Received by Email)
 - Clone the workshop git repository into your machine and install: